 Assist through treatment, financial & social challenges, and give accurate treatment and support information.
 HCPs can also order free materials to distribute to patients.

 Clinical Trial Support Center: www.LLS.org/CTSC

-Patients & caregivers work one-on-one with clinical trial nurse navigators who are registered nurses with expertise in blood cancers.
-RNs will personally assist through the clinical trial process, providing an additional resource to your HCP team.
+Patients & caregivers work one-on-one with an LLS Clinical Trial Nurse Navigator who will help find clinical trials and personally assist throughout the clinical trial process, providing an additional resource to the HCP team.